Earth Day 2023

 Digitizing

 Once I had everything organized, I started photographing and scanning the art, working on just a month’s worth at a time.
 I have an Epson scanner and I scanned all of the art pieces I could.
 Some of the art was larger than the scanning bed, and other pieces were three-dimensional.
 For those, I set up a basic background using a folded black poster board on a table next to a lamp with two light sources.
-I simply set up each piece in the best light I could and photographed those pieces used my iPhone on the HDR setting.
+I simply set up each piece in the best light I could and photographed those pieces using my iPhone on the HDR setting.

 "Foil fish" art piece that my son and I made together.